The Department of Recreation and Leisure Studies is a division of the Faculty of Health

 Office: B.C.
 Matthews Hall (BMH) 2209

 My theorizing and qualitative inquiry focuses its attention on the power relations between dominant (white, male, heterosexual, etc.) and non-dominant populations in the cultural contexts of leisure.
 This examination provides important insight into both the privileging and discriminatory practices that occur in contemporary leisure settings.
-I also see my research as complimentary to both classroom instruction and professional service, and I use advocacy, activism, civic-engagement, service-learning and community partnerships to create unique learning opportunities for individuals and institutions.
-This synergy is particularly relevant as it increases the quality, level, and number of services offered in a given community.
+I also see my research as complimentary to both classroom instruction and professional service, and I use anti-racist, anti-sexist, and anti-heteronormative advocacy, activism, and community partnerships to foster equity for individuals and decrease systematic oppression in institutions.

 Graduate supervision and student opportunities